Modular Denotational Semantics for Effects with Guarded Interaction Trees: Guarded Interaction Trees

 The isomorphism is witnessed by the pair of functions $(\unfoldIT, \foldIT)$, and the constructors we presented at the beginning of the section are compositions of injections and $\foldIT$.
 Since \Cref{eq:gitree_def} contains recursive occurrences with mixed variance, we cannot use the usual recursion principle for inductive data type.
 Instead, we employ a mixed initial-algebra/final-coalgebra principle, following \cite{Freyd:1991,Pitts:1996}.
 To understand it better, we first write out the bi-functor, where the fixed point corresponds to the type of \gitrees:\footnote{For a detailed category-theoretic treatment, see \cite{BirkedalEtAl:2010a}.}

 Here the bi-functor $F(-,-)$ is contravariant in the first argument and covariant in the second one.
 The bi-algebra corresponding to the type of \gitrees is given by the $(\foldIT,\unfoldIT)$ pair:

+where we write $\IT$ as a shorthand for $\IT_{E}(A)$.
 The recursion principle that we are looking for then states that this bi-algebra is both initial and terminal.
-That is, for any other bi-algebra $(A,f,g)$ we have unique maps $h$ and $k$ such that the following diagram commutes:
+That is, for any other bi-algebra $(P,f,g)$ we have unique maps $h$ and $k$ such that the following diagram commutes: